 The “Big Care Shift” report is the outcome of this analysis.
 It raises questions about the scale and expansion of the Health Care and Social Assistance workforce.
 How can we support a workforce that is expanding at a rate of 24,000 net extra workers per year?
 Faster than any other workforce in the country.

 We are encouraging you to see the opportunity in confronting the challenge.
-We need to invest–time, effort, and finances to build a high quality and sustainable care and support sector.
+We need to invest time and effort to build a high quality and sustainable care and support sector.
 It is too late to wait for silver bullet solutions.
 We need to share successes and work out how to scale them.
 We all have a role to play in building the future care and support workforce.

-Jodi Schmidt, Chief Executive Officer, Human Services Skills Organisation slides give an overview of what we already know about the challenges confronting the sector including current workforce and skills data.
+Jodi Schmidt, Chief Executive Officer, HSSO, gave an overview of what we already know about the challenges confronting the sector including current national workforce and skills data.
+You can access state and territory extracts of this national data in the ‘related resources’ section, found in the top of the right-hand sidebar.

-Bernard Salt AM, one of Australia’s leading social commentators gave an outline what he thinks about the critical issues facing the care and support sector.
-These slides contain information on what is driving the challenge, where the workers are and what the data tells us.
+Bernard Salt AM, one of Australia’s leading social commentators gave an outline of what he thinks about the critical issues facing the care and support sector.
+His presentation contains information on what is driving the challenge, where the workers are and what the data tells us.
+Watch the recording of Bernard’s presentation and download his slide deck below.

 Neil Eastwood, founder, and Chief Executive Officer of Care Friends provided insights based on his experience.
-His slides detail solutions implemented in the UK care and support sectors including worker registration, immigration, wage increases and recruitment initiatives.
+His presentation details solutions implemented in the UK care and support sectors including worker registration, immigration, wage increases and recruitment initiatives.
+Watch the recording of Neil’s presentation and download his slide deck below.

 Complete this form to receive periodic updates on the The Big Care Shift resource.